Teaching with AI Reading Group

 “Artificial Intelligence (AI) is revolutionizing the way we learn, work, and think.
 Its integration into classrooms and workplaces is already underway, prompting ideas about creativity, authorship, and education.”
 Bowen & Watson, 2023

-If you’re curious about AI and its impact on education, we invite you to join us this fall on Thursdays at 11:00 am (beginning October 10th) as we read and discuss José Antonio Bowen and C. Edward Watson’sTeaching with AI: A Practical Guide to a New Era of Human Learning.
+If you’re curious about AI and its impact on education, we invite you to join us this winter on Thursdays at 11:00 am (beginning January 16) as we read and discuss José Antonio Bowen and C. Edward Watson’sTeaching with AI: A Practical Guide to a New Era of Human Learning.

 This reading group, hosted by UO Online and TEP, will provide a space for conversation and idea sharing around using AI as an educational tool.
 In particular, we will discuss how AI might support our students’ critical thinking skills and information literacy.